openshift/enhancements/enhancements/insights/insights-operator-runtime.md

 #### Container Scanner API

-The Insights Operator communicates with the Container Scanner pods deployed by its DaemonSet with a simple executable `/scan-containers`:
+The Insights Operator communicates with the insights-operator-runtime pods deployed by its DaemonSet with a simple executable `/scan-containers`:

 * `/scan-containers`
-  * Scan the all the containers running on the worker node.
+  * Inspect the all the containers running on the worker node.
 The executable returns a JSON payload with the extracted data organized in a tree of `namespace/pod-name/container-id/runtime-info`:

 ```json
 {